Injectivity and Vanishing for the Du Bois Complexes of Isolated Singularities: Analogues for the intersection complex

 An important point is that the higher rationality conditions say something about these maps.
 When $X$ is a local complete intersection, this is essentially contained in the proof of \cite[Theorem 3.1]{CDM}.

 \begin{proposition} Let $X$ be a normal variety with pre-$k$-rational singularities.
-Then $\varphi_p$ is an isomorphism for all $p \le k$.\footnote{It is shown in \cite{PP} that having this condition hold for $k \ge (\dim X - 2)/2$ implies that it holds for all $k$, or equivalently $X$ is a rational homology manifold.} \end{proposition} \begin{proof} As discussed in Section \ref{scn:krat-kDB}, if $X$ is normal with pre-$k$-rational singularities, of dimension $n$, then the natural morphisms
+Then $\varphi_p$ is an isomorphism for all $p \le k$. \end{proposition} \begin{proof} As discussed in Section \ref{scn:krat-kDB}, if $X$ is normal with pre-$k$-rational singularities, of dimension $n$, then the natural morphisms

 are isomorphisms for $p \le k$.
 Since

 and moreover

 we obtain